aydin-hasanli/Solar-Panel-EDA/README.md

     ```
     stat=16444, p-value=0.000
     ```\
-\

-If we perform Mann–Whitney U test mono and poly technology groups, we would get the same results.
+If we perform Mann–Whitney U test on mono and poly technology groups, we would get the same results.